ElliotReed/elliotreed_client/astro/src/content/composition/arranging/process.md

 - Use this staff's chords for playback while working.

-- Lead vocal staff
+ Lead vocal staff

-- Bass
+ Bass staff

 ## Working